CtrlK

 Suggestions

-Remove the entire 'Core Concepts' section — it duplicates the detailed patterns below and explains things Claude already knows (what REST is, what a circuit breaker does conceptually).
+Remove the 'Core Concepts' section entirely — it duplicates the detailed patterns below and explains things Claude already knows (REST, message queues, circuit breakers).

 DimensionReasoningScore